janschiefer/yew_ssr_client_hybrid_rendering_template/README.md

 ./build-debug.sh
 ```

-6. Navigat to http://localhost:8080 to view application
+6. Navigate to http://localhost:8080 to view application

 ## Authors